An electrifying new thriller of true crime and deadly secrets from the acclaimed author of The Furies.

 I loved this read.
 Much like the audience crammed around the Conviction Podcast, I sought time alone from the world to discover more of Graham Catton, the cruel double life he’d constructed for his family and his friends, and where Hannah Catton’s lies would lead her.
 It was thrilling (if you’ll excuse the pun) and totally vindicates my thoughts RE: The Furies, where I promised to get my hands on everything Katie Lowe ever produces.

 Loved, Loved, Loved it.
 Five stars.
 Wouldn’t change a hair on this novel’s head.
-This book will be available to order on the 10th of June, 2021.
-If you’d like to put a request in for a reserved copy, please message me here: https://waypointbooks.co.uk/contact/
+This book will also be available as a paperback as of (INSERT DATE) so get your copy here: https://waypointbooks.co.uk/product/my-husbands-murder/